November 27, 2022

 Hosted by STEPS Public Art

-We are thrilled to launch CreateSpace Public Art Forum, a digital forum that will virtually convene 50 participants who identify as Black, Indigenous (First Nations, Inuit and Métis), racialized, rural and/or youth with disabilities and between the ages of 18-25.
-CreateSpace Public Art Forum runs from January 10-30, 2022.
-This forum will foster connections, build understanding across geographies and cultures, as well as provide emerging equity-seeking artists with the skills, relationships and support needed to develop public art practices.
+STEPS Public Art is thrilled to launch the CreateSpace Public Art Forum, a digital forum that will virtually convene 50 participants who identify as Black, Indigenous (First Nations, Inuit and Métis), racialized, rural and/or youth with disabilities and between the ages of 18 -25.
+This forum will foster connections, build understanding across geographies and cultures, as well as provide emerging equity-seeking participants with the skills, relationships and support needed to develop public art practices.

 CreateSpace Public Art Forum will see the presentation of 10 pre-recorded talks/workshops created by professional public artists and cultural workers.
-These talks/workshops will be available in both video (YouTube) and audio (Podcast) versions for accessibility, with ASL translations.
+These talks/workshops will be available in both video and audio versions for accessibility, with ASL translations.
 Each talk/workshop will be themed around various ideas and concepts of public art practices.
 Participants will engage with these talks/workshops and create an artistic response, with feedback from peers, as well as one on one feedback from established public artists.
-Their participation will culminate in a profile on the STEPS Public Art website with a virtual presentation of their work.
+Their participation will culminate in a profile on the STEPS Public Art website with a virtual exhibition featuring their public artwork concepts created during the forum.
+This online exhibition will be featured in our newsletter and social media channels to further showcase and celebrate the participants' creations.

-Up to 50 artists will be selected for this opportunity.
+Up to 50 participants will be selected for this opportunity.
 This opportunity is open to those who: